 We will be prepared to act in the interest of the citizens of the Commonwealth and its infrastructure during emergency situations by actively planning and training both as an agency and as individuals.

 To ensure that resources are used efficiently and programs are managed effectively, and in a manner consistent with applicable state and federal requirements.

-- Agency Goal: We will strengthen the culture of preparedness across state agencies, their employees and customers - Agency Goal: We will strengthen the culture of preparedness across state agencies, their employees and customers.
+Agency Goal: We will strengthen the culture of preparedness across state agencies, their employees and customers.